L-114, (855) GO-TO-PCC

 Eligibility to apply through the California Dream Act Application (AB 540)

-For students who meet the AB 540 nonresident tuition exemption, they are eligible to apply for state financial aid, and can do so online at the California Dream Act application website, https://dream.csac.ca.gov/landing.
+Students who meet the AB 540 nonresident tuition exemption, they are eligible to apply for state financial aid, and can do so online at the California Dream Act application website, https://dream.csac.ca.gov/landing.
+Students who are eligible to complete the FAFSA should not complete the California Dream Act Application.
 To be considered for financial aid, students must complete the California Dream Act application (CA Dream Act) each academic year.
-This application is available beginning in October for the following academic year.
-If a student is interested in a State of California Grant, the CA Dream Act and Cal Grant GPA verification form must be completed by March 2nd each year.
+This application is typically available beginning in October for the following academic year.
+If a student is interested in a State of California Grant, known as a Cal Grant, the FAFSA and Cal Grant GPA verification must be submitted by March 2nd each year.
+The PCC Office of Financial Aid will submit GPAs electronically to the California Student Aid Commission (CSAC) for any PCC student who has completed at least 24 units at PCC and has an established college GPA.
+Students who do not have at least 24 completed units at PCC will need to request their previous college or high school submit their GPA to CSAC.
 For students who miss this deadline, there is a second opportunity for community college students to apply for Cal Grants.
 The second deadline is September 2nd.
 Additional information and eligibility requirements are available at California Student Aid Commission.

 The CA Dream Act is the application for the following State programs: